axone-protocol/docs/docs/tutorials/explorer-sc.md

 - **Amount**: `0.02 KNOW` sent
 - **JSON:** Two main components (`tx` and `tx_response`) which provide insights into the transaction, its execution status and related metadata.

-You can also retrieve a transaction you executed by clicking the “Search” button upper on the right, providing your OKP4 address, and clicking “Confirm”.
-Click on the hash in the “Transactions” section to get the details.
+You can also retrieve a transaction you executed by clicking the "Search" button upper on the right, providing your OKP4 address, and clicking "Confirm".
+Click on the hash in the "Transactions" section to get the details.

 <center><img src="/img/content/tutorials/explorer-2.webp"></img></center>